This post was updated on Aug 20, 2020.

 The goal of a genome-wide screening experiment is to generate and screen a population of mutant cells to identify genes involved in a particular phenotype.
-CRISPR/Cas9 can be readily scaled up for genome-wide screening due to the broad range of potential target sequences and ease of generating gRNA-containing plasmids.
-CRISPR/Cas9 genome wide-screening experiments commonly use lentivirus to deliver a pooled population of gRNAs to Cas9 expressing cells.
-Pooled lentiviral CRISPR libraries (heretofore referred to simply as “CRISPR libraries”) consist of a heterogeneous population of gRNA-containing lentiviral transfer vectors, each targeting a specific gene within the genome (see Fig 1).
-Individual gRNAs are designed in-silico using publicly available gRNA design software and synthesized automatically.
+CRISPR can be readily scaled up for genome-wide screening due to the broad range of potential target sequences and ease of generating gRNA-containing plasmids.
+CRISPR genome wide-screening experiments commonly use lentivirus to deliver a pooled population of gRNAs to Cas9 expressing cells.
+Pooled lentiviral CRISPR libraries (referred to simply as “CRISPR libraries”) consist of a heterogeneous population of gRNA-containing lentiviral transfer vectors, each targeting a specific gene within the genome (see Fig. 2).
+Individual gRNAs are designed in silico using publicly available gRNA design software and synthesized.
 Pooled gRNAs are then cloned into lentiviral transfer vectors to create the CRISPR library.

-What Are the Steps Involved in a CRISPR Screen?
+What are the steps involved in a CRISPR screen?

-Mutant cells are enriched using either drug-selection or fluorescence-based cell sorting and screened for a particular phenotype.
+Mutant cells are enriched using either drug selection or fluorescence-based cell sorting and screened for a particular phenotype.
 For example, mutant cells can be used in drug screens to identify genes that confer drug-resistance.
-Here, mutant cells are treated with a drug of interest and gRNA distribution is analyzed in the drug-resistant population compared to a non-treated control group.
-In this scenario, gRNAs that are “enriched” correspond to genes that confer drug-resistance when mutated.
-Findings from this type of experiment can shed light on the mechanism by which cells gain resistance to drugs and can identify future therapeutic targets for diseases causing uncontrolled cell-growth, such as cancer.
+Mutant cells are treated with a drug of interest and gRNA distribution is analyzed in the drug-resistant population compared to a non-treated control group.
+In this scenario, gRNAs that are “enriched” correspond to genes that confer drug resistance when mutated.
+Findings from this type of experiment can shed light on the mechanism by which cells gain resistance to drugs and can identify future therapeutic targets for diseases causing uncontrolled cell growth, such as cancer.

-Considerations and Tips for Successful Screens:
+Considerations and tips for successful screens

 Next-generation sequencing - CRISPR libraries contain thousands of gRNA plasmids, discerned only by a unique barcode on each plasmid.
 As such, sequencing CRISPR libraries after amplification and after a screen requires the use of next-generation sequencing.